zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 The reasons stay the same we want to find out whether it would be possible to enable and disable the flag/configuration without issues.

-**TL;DR;** Today's, experiments succeeded :rocket.
+**TL;DR;** Today's, experiments succeeded :rocket:.
 We were able to show that even with a higher number of process instances (bigger state) we can easily disable and enable the SST partitioning flag without issues.
 I also got a confirmation from a RocksDb contributor that our observations are correct, and that we can easily toggle this feature without issues.

 <!--truncate-->